enthought/pyface/docs/source/index.rst

 If you want to display Traits-based user interfaces, you need, in addition to the Traits project:

-    -The TraitsUI project or Enaml
+    -The TraitsUI project
     -A Python GUI toolkit, either wxPython or PyQt
     -A "backend" connector, either TraitsBackendWX or TraitsBackendQt

-TraitsUI and Enaml contains a toolkit-independent GUI abstraction layers, used to support the "visualization" features of the Traits package.
+TraitsUI contains a toolkit-independent GUI abstraction layers, used to support the "visualization" features of the Traits package.
 Thus, you can write code in terms of the Traits API (view, items, editors, etc.), and let Pyface and your selected toolkit and backend take care of the details of displaying them.

 Pyface
 ------